mosip/documentation/docs/ABIS-APIs.md

 * [Reference Count](#reference-count)

 {% hint style="info" %}
 All ABIS operations are via. a message queue and are asynchronous.
+The data sent in ABIS can be byte array or text based on a configure in registration processor.
 {% endhint %}

 # Parameters